Myles Straw Preview, Player Props: Guardians vs. Rays

 Myles Straw At The Plate

-- Straw has 15 doubles, three triples, a home run and 38 walks while hitting .238.
+- Straw is batting .239 with 16 doubles, three triples, a home run and 38 walks.

-- In 58.5% of his 123 games this season, Straw has picked up at least one hit.
-He's also had 22 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.